nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 batchmates without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The GUI should work well with standard screen resolutions 1920x1080 and higher. i.e. GUI does not appear to be cut or distorted.
 5. For every action by the user, the result should be visible within 5 seconds.
 6. The project should not depend on any remote servers.
 7. The software and documentation should be accessible to users with a basic command of English.
 8. The packaged JAR file should not exceed 100MB.
 9. The software should work without the need for an installer.
+10. The product should not be able to verify the legitimacy of information provided by the student.

 ### Glossary